La Conga – 1551 N. Vine

 Gene’s Hawaiian Village

-Gene’s Hawaiian Village was up and running as of May 1936.
-The venue notably featured native performers.
+Located at 10637 S. Vermont Avenue, Gene’s Hawaiian Village opened as a dance pavilion about 1932.
+Run by Harry Eugene Long, the venue notably featured native performers.
 Both Dick McIntire and Sal Hopi performed here with extended engagements.

 The “village,” located to the north of the cafe itself, consisted of Samoan huts, canoes, beachcomber shacks, and “everything authentic enough to transport you in imagination to another world,” according to columnist Win Morrow.
 Gene’s operated into 1948.